 Sable’s Fight for Survival: Emergency Surgery Removes Strangulated Intestine and Saves Her Life

 One moment, Sable was her usual playful self.
-The next, she was yelping in pain and hiding under the bed, an alarming change that left her family deeply concerned.
+The next, she was yelping in pain and hiding under the bed, an alarming change that left her family concerned.
 When she refused food and seemed even more uncomfortable, they knew something was seriously wrong.
 A visit to their primary vet revealed an intestinal obstruction, and Sable was rushed to DoveLewis for emergency surgery.

 An Unlucky Twist